joshkehn/defer.js/README.md

 # DeferJS

-Provides an easy deferrment pattern for evented systems.
+Provides an easy deferment pattern for evented systems.

 ## TODO's